Taming Multi-Domain, -Fidelity Data: Towards Foundation Models for Atomistic Scale Simulations

 \subsection{Datasets}

-To demonstrate the effectiveness of TEA, we integrated two large-scale datasets: the MPtrj dataset, which provides inorganic structures calculated at the PBE\cite{perdew1996generalized} functional with plane-wave basis sets (PBE/PW) using Vienna Ab initio Simulation Package (VASP),\cite{kresse1993ab,kresse1996efficient,kresse1994ab,kresse1996efficiency} and the OFF23 dataset, an extensive organic dataset computed at the $\omega$B97M-D3(BJ)/def2-TZVPPD\cite{najibi2018nonlocal,grimme2010consistent,grimme2011effect,weigend2005balanced} level using Psi4.\cite{smith2020psi4} Prior to integration, we remove the D3(BJ) dispersion correction from the OFF23 data to avoid double-counting dispersion effects in the final MLIP.
+To demonstrate the effectiveness of TEA, we integrated two large-scale datasets: the MPtrj dataset, which provides inorganic structures calculated at the PBE~\cite{perdew1996generalized} functional with plane-wave basis sets (PBE/PW) using the Vienna Ab initio Simulation Package (VASP)~\cite{kresse1993ab,kresse1996efficient,kresse1994ab,kresse1996efficiency}, and the OFF23 dataset, which is an extensive organic dataset computed at the $\omega$B97M-D3(BJ)/def2-TZVPPD~\cite{najibi2018nonlocal,grimme2010consistent,grimme2011effect,weigend2005balanced} level using Psi4~\cite{smith2020psi4}.
+Prior to integration, we removed the D3(BJ) dispersion correction from the OFF23 data to avoid double-counting the dispersion effects in the final MLIP.

-To determine the scaling factor $a$ used in the AEC step and assess uncertainties, we also employed the QM9 dataset,\cite{ramakrishnan2014quantum} originally computed at B3LYP\cite{stephens1994ab}/6-31G(2df,p) level using Gaussian09.\cite{g16} We recalculated QM9 using VASP (PBE/PW) and Psi4 ($\omega$B97M-D3(BJ)/def2-TZVPPD) to generate QM9VASP and QM9Psi4 subsets, ensuring consistent reference points for establishing $a$.
-Full details of dataset preparation and integration, including corrections and final merged sets, are provided in Appendix~\ref{sec:appendix:A}.
+To determine the scaling factor $a$ used in the AEC and assess the uncertainties, we also employed the QM9 dataset~\cite{ramakrishnan2014quantum}, originally computed at B3LYP~\cite{stephens1994ab}/6-31G(2df,p) level using Gaussian09~\cite{g16}.
+We recalculated QM9 using the VASP (PBE/PW) and Psi4 ($\omega$B97M-D3(BJ)/def2-TZVPPD) to generate QM9VASP and QM9Psi4 subsets, ensuring consistent reference points for establishing $a$.
+The full details of dataset preparation and integration, including the corrections and final merged sets, are provided in Appendix~\ref{sec:appendix:A}.
 The fully integrated organic-inorganic dataset is publicly available at \url{https://github.com/qiqb-osaka/mace-osaka24}.